 1995 ◈ First Turkey

-1995 is one of the main downhill trails at First Turkey and regularly features in Gravity Enduro competitions.
+1995 is one of the original downhill trails at First Turkey and regularly features in Gravity Enduro competitions.

 A black diamond trail with a rating of difficult, 1995 is suited for very experienced riders only.
 Like all of our downhill trails, 1995 is strictly one-way and walking up the trail is not allowed.